-Below are some ways that employers can better prepare and plan for a beneficial and virtual open enrollment session this year.
+Below are some ways that employers can prepare for and support their employees for a beneficial open enrollment session this year.

 As employers gear up for open enrollment, it can be beneficial to pause and reflect on the past year.
 Talk about what was effective – this can help frame the conversation around this year’s format and any plan changes.
-Be sure to think about and understand the benefits employees need now versus this time last year, and the impact of COVID-19 on benefit goals.
-Highlight benefits that might be more useful during the pandemic such as telehealth, mental health services and coverage for COVID-19 testing and treatment.
+Be sure to consider the benefits employees need now versus this time last year, and the impact of inflation on benefit goals.

-A virtual benefits fair can engage all employees, including those working remotely.
-Create an agenda and consider hosting multiple sessions to ensure that these sessions fit in with all employees’ schedules.
-Send out reminders and outline what employees can expect at the fair, including highlights and changes to any benefits packages or offerings.
-Keep the presentation simple and straightforward.
+Many employees are utilizing hybrid workplace schedules which can limit their time in the physical office.
+Consider offering a hybrid benefits fair to engage all employees, including those working remotely.
+Create an agenda and consider hosting multiple sessions, including both in-person and virtual sessions to ensure flexibility with fitting in with all employees’ schedules.
+Send out reminders and outline what employees can expect for a hybrid fair, including highlights and changes to any benefits packages or offerings.
+Keep the presentation simple and straightforward, while providing the appropriate digital tools for remote employees.
 Even if the benefits fair goes as planned, employees will most likely have questions.
-It can be helpful to create a benefits FAQs digital handout for employees that covers basic questions and can be a valuable resource for employees before they ask questions.
+It can be helpful to create a benefits FAQs digital handout for employees that covers basic questions and can be a valuable resource for employees to have access to benefits information 24/7.

-Employers may also consider inviting vendors to attend and participate in virtual benefits fairs.
+Employers may also consider inviting vendors to attend and participate in hybrid benefits fairs to create an engaging and accessible environment.
 They can provide specific information and guidance if employees have unique situations they would like to discuss.
-Employers can also host breakout sessions through virtual breakout rooms for employees to join if they have additional questions or would like to learn more about a certain topic.
+Employers can also host breakout sessions virtually and in-person for employees to join if they have additional questions or would like to learn more about a certain topic.

 Make it personal

 Employees expect personalized communication and will want their specific questions to be answered rather than receiving generic content.
 Employers should focus on personal messaging and creating space and options for employees to feel heard and have their questions answered.
-While this is a challenging time, employers should expect to have a more successful enrollment when they connect with employees about their individual situations and allow employees to make better choices when participating in programs.
-Educate employees on the benefits available, how they work and what type of value they should expect.
-In turn, this will build benefit awareness, financial hardship support, resource directives and a caring culture.
+While this can be a challenging time for some, employers should expect to have a more successful enrollment when they connect with employees about their individual situations and allow employees to make better choices when participating in programs.

 When you click links marked with the “‡” symbol, you will leave UMB’s website and go to websites that are not controlled by or affiliated with UMB.
 We have provided these links for your convenience.
 However, we do not endorse or guarantee any products or services you may view on other sites.
 Other websites may not follow the same privacy policies and security procedures that UMB does, so please review their policies and procedures carefully.